lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-09-05-All_or_nothing.md

 all that danger and hardship, for nothing.
-Despite having performed a truly stupendous feat, you may not want to talk about how you got only 99% of the way, especially if other people climbed past you and summitted.
+Despite having performed a truly stupendous feat, you may not want to talk about how you got only 99% of the way, especially if other people climbed past you and summited.

 A similar attitude prevails in mathematics.
 Consider [Fermat's Last Theorem](https://www.maths.cam.ac.uk/features/fermats-last-theorem-history-new-mathematics):